-When it comes to energy-efficient HVAC installation in Fort Lauderdale, there’s great news for your family this tax period.
+When it comes to energy-efficient HVAC installation in Fort Lauderdale, there’s fantastic news for you at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This might make you eligible for credits for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.
+This could make you eligible for credits for energy-efficient home improvements, like new heating and cooling units, water heaters and heat pumps.

 What Equipment is Eligible?

-To be entitled for the credit, the house is required to be the taxpayer’s primary home in the USA.
-The improvement must last for at least five years, with the original use starting with the homeowner.
+To be entitled for the credit, the house should be the taxpayer’s primary house in the U.S. The improvement must work for a minimum of five years, with the original use starting with the homeowner.

-What Types of Changes are Eligible to be High-Efficiency Upgrades?
+What Types of Changes are Considered High-Efficiency Upgrades?

 Typically, this tax credit is equivalent to 10% of the expense of the subsequent energy-saving enhancements that match specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans